AlessandroLovo/EW2-heatwaves/README.md

 # Description

 # Installation

 ## Local
+Depending on which operating system you are using there is a possibility to use Anaconda and/or homebrew (on Mac).
+In some cases path variable must be provided.

 It is highly suggested to create a conda environment and work from that, so you don't mess up your own base environment.

 Start by creating a new python 3.9 environment, let's call it `ew2`